axelvaldez/radical-companies/_posts/radical-is-business-friendly/2022-08-26-removing-a-huge-pain-salaries.markdown

    </p>
    <p>Everybody does a little bit of the recognizing, which they enjoy, and money gets allocated according to that.
 If there are any complaints or questions, anybody can ask anybody else.
 The only work that managers have to do is to train people to <em>not come to him</em> with those complaints and questions but to go ask their teammates.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a></p>

-<h1>Elimninate Salaries</h1>
+<h1>Eliminate Salaries</h1>
  <p>You can&rsquo;t eliminate salaries.
 People have to pay their bills on a regular basis and they have to know how much they are going to take home so they can plan.
 People need a predictable and regular income (PR<span class="_paradigm">PRI</span>I).
 But, how to do this?</p>
- <p>Well, we already know what people are bringing in: we know their contributios and based on that we can calculate what their piece of this revenue is.
+ <p>Well, we already know what people are bringing in: we know their contributions and based on that we can calculate what their piece of this revenue is.
 We now need to know what they need to take home on regular basis.
 So we ask them (more <a>below</a>).
 If there is a difference, has to come out of somewhere.
 Given that there is no magic or a trunk full of treasure, we need a fund to be ready.
 We can budget for that, or we can borrow a few months&rsquo; worth of <span class="_paradigm">PRI</span>.
 For example, if 10 people need $10,000 per week, we need $260,000 in the <span class="_paradigm">PRI</span> fund, just in case,
   <div style="text-align:center; ">
    <img
     src="/assets/img/pri-fund-260000.svg"